 Our brains are wired to play.

-It was a untold secret of IBM research and development labs—that many of IBM's best inventions from LASIK eye surgery to Watson came through play.
+It was a untold secret of IBM’s R&D labs—that many of their best inventions from LASIK eye surgery to Watson came through play.

 Meet John Cohn.

 This IBM Fellow, reality TV star and Internet of Things guru made it to the top of his field by maintaining his playful spirit.
-He helped develop the microchips that go into video game systems—and in his spare time— a Burning Man ferris wheel car, Steampunk-powered smoke machines and a crowd-controlled musical instrument for a famous jam band.
+He helped develop the microchips that go into video game consoles, and in his spare time built a Burning Man Ferris wheel car, a Steampunk jet pack and a giant audience keyboard for jam band concerts.

-With John's help, we took the joy of science out of the IBM lab, and on to Tumblr and the streets of NYC, in an art (+ science) experiment.
+With John's help, we took the joy of science out of the IBM lab, and onto Tumblr and the streets of New York City, in an art and computer science experiment.

 A playfully-built contraption that turned social media clicks into real-time physical actions.
-In a live Tumblr webcast.
+Live on Tumblr.

-Social engagement on IBMblr, IBM's innovation culture blog on Tumblr, brought the low-tech components come to life:
+Social engagement on IBM's innovation culture blog , IBMblr, brought the low-tech components to life: